Acrocanthosaurus: Classification and systematics

+While beyond the scope of their paper, the authors note that these differences may be grounds for a reexamination of North American carcharodontosaurid material, and may suggest a much richer diversity than once thought.

 Paleobiology

 Growth and longevity

 From the bone features of the holotype OMNH 10146 and NCSM 14345, it is estimated that Acrocanthosaurus required at least 12 years to fully grow.
 This number may have been much higher because in the process of bones remodeling and the growth of the medullary cavity, some Harris lines were lost.
-If accounting for these lines, Acrocanthosaurus needed 18–24 years to be mature.
+If accounting for these lines, then Acrocanthosaurus needed 18–24 years to be mature.

 Bite force

 The bite force of Acrocanthosaurus was studied and compared with that of 33 other dinosaurs by Sakamoto et al. (2022).
 According to the results, its bite force at the anterior part of the jaws was 8,266 newtons, while the posterior bite force was estimated to be 16,894 newtons.

 Forelimb function

 Like those of most other non-avian theropods, Acrocanthosaurus forelimbs did not make contact with the ground and were not used for locomotion; instead, they served a predatory function.
 The discovery of a complete forelimb (NCSM 14345) allowed the first analysis of the function and range of motion of the forelimb in Acrocanthosaurus.
 The study examined the bone surfaces which would have articulated with other bones to determine how far the joints could move without dislocating.
 In many of the joints, the bones did not fit together exactly, indicating the presence of a considerable amount of cartilage in the joints, as is seen in many living archosaurs.
 Among other findings, the study suggested that, in a resting position, the forelimbs would have hung from the shoulders with the humerus angled backward slightly, the elbow bent, and the claws facing medially (inwards).

 The shoulder of Acrocanthosaurus was limited in its range of motion compared to that of humans.
 The arm could not swing in a complete circle, but could retract (swing backward) 109° from the vertical, so that the humerus could actually be angled slightly upwards.
 Protraction (swinging forward) was limited to only 24° past the vertical.
 The arm was unable to reach a vertical position when adducting (swinging downwards) but could abduct (swing upwards) to 9° above horizontal.
 Movement at the elbow was also limited compared to humans, with a total range of motion of only 57°.
 The arm could not completely extend (straighten), nor could it flex (bend) very far, with the humerus unable even to form a right angle with the forearm.
 The radius and ulna (forearm bones) locked together so that there was no possibility of pronation or supination (twisting) as in human forearms.